 - 2–3 drops of eucalyptus oil (for flea control)

-Pour the ingredients into the container and shake well to blend (actually, always shake well before each use).
+Pour the ingredients into the container and shake well to blend (and shake before each use).

-My dogs didn’t mind this shampoo concoction.
+My dogs didn’t mind this shampoo.
 I wasn’t as comfortable with the lather; I worried that the dishwashing detergent would irritate their eyes and ears, so I practiced extra caution to keep the suds away from their faces.
-Overall, it was a good, gentle cleaning, and the dogs stayed fresh until their next exuberant roll in the mud.
+Overall, it was a good, gentle cleaning, and the dogs stayed fresh until their next roll in the mud.

 For most skin, coat or health issues requiring a medicated shampoo, I prefer to get my veterinarian’s advice for the best shampoo formula.
 Infections, psoriasis, abrasions, lesions and some serious health issues are often diagnosed by your dog’s coat and skin condition.
 It is important to discuss concerns with a medical professional.

-Homeopathic shampoos are becoming more popular options with pet owners seeking medicated shampoos for their dogs.
-Look for shampoos that are labeled “All-Natural Ingredients” and contain aloe vera, eucalyptus oils, oatmeal and tea tree oils for conditioning, soothing and repelling pests.
+Look for shampoos labeled “All-Natural Ingredients” and containing aloe vera, eucalyptus oils, oatmeal and tea tree oils.

 It never fails — when company is coming, my dogs go above and beyond to make sure they find a way to get dirty just before the guest’s scheduled arrival.
 It is times like these I go for the no-rinse shampoo option.
 It is a trick used by most show dog handlers.